Looking forward to answering any questions in the green zone

-My Typical Day: My day starts with a coffee.
+My day starts with a coffee.
 My work days are a bit different now, like everyone in the country, due to COVID-19 physical distancing guidelines.
 I am working from home at the moment, so I don't have to commute to work.
 After a relaxed breakfast, I look at my list of things to do for the day.
 Then I check my emails.
 Next I start my analysis, writing or learning whichever I have planned first.

 Before the COVID-19 lockdown my days looked like this:

 7.45am: I start my day with breakfast and a coffee before my commute.

 8.45am: I arrive to the office.
 I check my list of things to do for the day.
 I check my emails.
 I plan out my day.

 9.30am Monday Morning: I have a weekly group meeting with my supervisor.
 Here I talk about the work I have done the past week, what I plan to do this week, and raise any issue or concerns.
 It is a great start to the week and other colleagues may be able to help/offer advice too.

 10am: I start preparing samples for analysis.

 10.45am: I start the first method to analyse my samples.
 I grow the microbes.